Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Reproducing kernel Hilbert spaces

 \section{Reproducing kernel Hilbert spaces}

-We now upgrade the characterwise and kernel-level Lipschitz control from Sections~\ref{subsec:characters}-\ref{subsec:lipschitz-heat} to a function-level statement in reproducing kernel Hilbert spaces.
-For any finite positive Borel measure $\nu$ on $\mathbb T^{|X \setminus A|}$, Bochner's theorem and the RKHS framework recalled in Sections~\ref{subsec:rkhs-toolkit} and~\ref{subsec:harmonic-toolkit} associate to $\nu$ a translation-invariant kernel
+We now lift the Lipschitz estimates from individual characters and Fourier--Stieltjes transforms to arbitrary functions in the associated reproducing kernel Hilbert spaces.
+For any finite positive Borel measure \(\nu\) on \(\mathbb T^{|X\setminus A|}\), Bochner's theorem (Theorem~\ref{thm:bochner}) determines the translation-invariant kernel